falabrasil/ufpalign/README.en.md

 ### As a Praat Plugin (GUI)

-UFPAlign works fine under Linux environments via command line, but also provides a graphical interface as a plugin to Praat.
-In order to use the plugin, open the `New` menu and click on the `UFPAlign` option, the following initial window will be displayed.
+In order to use the
+plugin, open the `New` menu and click on the `UFPAlign` option, the following initial window will be displayed.
 Click on the `Choose...` buttons to select the path to Kaldi's root directory, an audio file  and the corresponding